VISTA T32 Research Training Program

 Didactic education

 Didactics, including focused coursework to complement master’s- or doctoral-level training, or an option to enroll in the Master of Science in Clinical Investigation (MSCI) or the Master of Public Health (MPH) program for those in need of foundational research training.
-Most postdoctoral trainees will complete training in advanced methods such as clinical trials, advanced epidemiology, and biostatistics, along with courses reflecting core aspects of LHS science, such as qualitative methods and implementation science.
+Most postdoctoral scholars will complete training in advanced methods such as clinical trials, advanced epidemiology, and biostatistics, along with courses reflecting core aspects of LHS science, such as qualitative methods and implementation science.

 Mentorship

 The primary experiential learning activity and a critical component of training is the performance of a mentored research project, designed to lead to increasing independence as an LHS researcher.
-Trainees work with their primary mentor in the conception, design, data collection, analysis, interpretation, and communication of the findings of the project.
+Scholars work with their primary mentor in the conception, design, data collection, analysis, interpretation, and communication of the findings of the project.